2021 U.S. Poverty Laser Talks

 Engage: Because of rising rents and stagnant wages, millions of families are paying more than half their earnings toward rent.

 Problem: Only 1 in 4 eligible renters is able to access federal housing assistance, and people of color are more likely to be cost-burdened renters.

-Inform: Access to housing is critical for the well-being of families, yet millions struggle to keep a roof over their heads and meet basic needs [personalize by sharing your story, more about the high cost of rent/housing, homelessness, and/or evictions in your area].
-And because of the legacy of segregation, Black households (13 percent of total) make up 26 percent of all extremely low-income renters and 40 percent of people experiencing homelessness.
-By expanding rental assistance to all eligible renters with guaranteed multi-year funding, as well as expanding the supply of affordable housing, we can stably house millions of families and start to undo the legacy of racial discrimination in housing.
+Inform: Access to housing is critical for the well-being of families, yet millions struggle to keep a roof over their heads and meet basic needs [personalize by sharing your story, more about the high cost of rent/housing and/or homelessness in your area].
+Furthermore, due to historically racist policies, Black Americans experience higher rates of extremely low-income renters and people experiencing homelessness than white households.
+Expanding rental assistance to all eligible renters will lift children out of poverty, stably house millions of families, and start to correct the legacy of racism in housing.

 What are your priorities when it comes addressing the affordable housing crisis?

 Call to Action: Will you tell members of the House Financial Services/Senate Banking Committee to include $180 billion in guaranteed, multi-year funding for Housing Choice Vouchers in recovery legislation?

 Reduce Poverty for Low-Income Workers and Families

 Engage: Starting this summer, 27 million children in low-income families can finally get the full Child Tax Credit as a monthly payment, and 5 million low-wage workers are no longer being taxed into poverty because their Earned Income Tax Credit is too low.